The Loved One (1965) Queer Film A-

 Read MorePosted by Patrick Browne | Sep 11, 2022 | 60s, A+, Amazon, Apple TV+, Film Music, Film Music | LA Music Scene, Film Reviews, Queer Film, Queer Film/TV, Ratings: Movies and Television, Streaming, YouTube

-Marlon Brando does something unique with his closeted gay character, it’s one of his truly great performances right up there with his Stanley Kowalski.
-Elizabeth Taylor gives one of her best, most relaxed performances in years.
-She was just beginning to pile on the weight at this time in her life and she uses her body fearlessly, like a weapon.
+Marlon Brando does something extraordinary with his closeted gay character.
+Major Penderton is one of his truly great interpretations, right up there with his Stanley Kowalski.
+Elizabeth Taylor gives one of her best and most relaxed performances in years.
+She was just beginning to pile on the weight at this time, and she uses her body fearlessly, like a weapon.

 Read MorePosted by Patrick Browne | Apr 1, 2026 | 60s, Amazon, Apple TV+, B, Film Reviews, Ratings: Movies and Television, Streaming, YouTube